-When I began to come out, after twenty two faithful years of marriage to a woman, I needed to make up for lost time.
-I soon became addicted to Grindr, and would see what cute guys were close every time I had a few minutes alone.
+When I began to come out, after twenty-two faithful years of marriage to a woman, I needed to make up for the lost time.
+I soon became addicted to Grindr and would see what cute guys were close to me whenever I had a few minutes alone.
 I would get sexually excited chatting with guys online.
 Even though I felt my days of random sex were long over, it was fun to flirt.
 At the time I saw being gay mostly about who I had sex with.

 As I met more guys it became very clear to me that I did not want to pursue sex with men that lacked a deeper friendship or relationship.
 What I really wanted was to find a man that I could have a deep, intimate, lasting relationship with.
 I wanted sensuality and closeness.
 I wanted someone who I found sexy and who found me sexy.
 But a quickie with a stranger no longer did it for me.

 This past week I facilitated a meeting of the same peer support group that I had just started going to around the time I met Gary.
-One of the questions that arose, as the men talked, was the different between loving a woman and loving a man for men that are gay, bisexual and queer.
+One of the questions that arose, as the men talked was powerful: what is the difference, for a man who is attracted to men, between loving a woman and loving a man.
 For me, as a gay man, the difference was stark.

 When I was with my wife I felt that loved her, but our intimacy was more like that of best friends.
 I never wanted to linger with her in bed.
 I did not want to touch or embrace her as we talked.
 Sex was something to be completed before moving on to the next task.
-I was physically attracted to her when we first met, but not with the ardor I feel for a man. what attraction I did feel for my wife quickly faded in the early years of our marriage.
+I was physically attracted to her when we first met, but not with the passion and intensity that I feel for a man.
+The physical attraction I did feel for my wife faded in the early years of our marriage.

-Love without sexual intimacy and attraction is very different than love with sexual intimacy and attraction.
+Love without sexual intimacy and attraction is different than love with sexual intimacy and attraction.
 What I felt for my wife was more akin to a close intimate friend or sister.
 It was love, but of a different kind.
-The love I have for my partner feels more full throated and vibrant because it is coupled with deep sexual intimacy and attraction.
+The love I have for my partner feels more full-throated and vibrant because it is coupled with deep sexual intimacy and attraction.